WW-2026-001 Modern

 HIT-AND-RUN DEATH ON COUNTRY LANE: POLICE APPEAL FOR WITNESSES

-Retired Developer Found Dead in Cotswold Village; Pub Landlord Questioned
+Retired Developer Found Dead in Village Ditch; Pub Landlord Questioned Over Bumper Damage

-A RETIRED property developer was killed in a suspected hit-and-run on an unlit country lane near his Cotswold home on Friday evening.
+A RETIRED property developer was killed in a suspected hit-and-run on an unlit country lane near his Cotswold home on Friday evening, in what police are now treating as a potential murder.

 Gloucestershire Constabulary confirmed on Monday that the death is being treated as suspicious.
 DS Erin Walsh of the Major Crime Investigation Team said: "We are investigating the circumstances of this collision and we would like to hear from anyone who was travelling on Drystone Lane or the B4068 between 5:30 p.m. and 7:30 p.m. on Friday 14th November."